-In FY 2019, most participants were enrolled in FFT, MST, or T4C (see Figure 1).
-Overall, 75% of youth served by EBPs enrolled in individual- or family-based therapy (BSFT, Connections, FFT, MDFT, and MST), and 25% enrolled in group-based therapy (ART, Botvin LST, SF, and T4C).
-This is an increase in participation in group-based programs compared to the previous grant year, where 20% of participants were in these programs.
-Note some participant were enrolled in more than one EBP during this period, so the number of participants served by each EBP sums greater than the 1,350 total served.
-The total number of EBP sessions delivered across all grantee programs during the sixth year was 21,750 (see Figure 2).
+In FY 2020, most participants were enrolled in FFT, MST, T4C, or ART (see Figure 1).
+Overall, 76% of youth served by EBPs enrolled in individual- or family-based therapy (BSFT, Connections, FFT, MDFT, and MST), and 24% enrolled in group-based therapy (ART, Botvin LST, SF, and T4C).
+This is very similar to the participation in individual- or family-based (75%) versus group-based programs (25%) in the previous grant year.
+Note that some participants were enrolled in more than one EBP during this period, so the number of participants served by each EBP sums greater than the 1,051 total served.
+A total of 17,490 EBP sessions were delivered across all grantee programs during the seventh grant year (see Figure 2).
+There were fewer referrals to grantfunded EBPs and fewer EBP sessions completed during the last four months of the fiscal year due to the impacts from COVID-19.

-In FY 2019, most participants were enrolled in Functional Family Therapy (FFT), Multisystemic Therapy (MST), or Thinking for a Change (T4C).
+In FY 2020, most participants were enrolled in Functional Family Therapy (FFT), Multisystemic Therapy (MST), Thinking for a Change (T4C), or Aggression Replacement Training (ART).

-In FY 2019, the number of sessions delivered across all evidence-based programs was 21,750, with FFT and MST making up a majority of total sessions.
+In FY 2020, the number of sessions delivered across all evidence-based programs was 17,490, with MST and FFT again making up a majority of total sessions.

-The JJIG funded services for 1,350 youth in FY 2019, with individual grantee participant counts ranging from nine to 116.
-Figure 3 shows the number of youth served in each grantee court from July 2018 through June 2019.
-Note that due to moving, one participant was served by more than one grantee, so the number of participants served by each grantee sums greater than the 1,350 total individuals served grant-wide.
+The JJIG funded services for 1,051 youth in FY 2020, with individual grantee participant counts ranging from 11 to 124.
+Figure 3 shows the number of youth served in each grantee court from July 2019 through June 2020.
+Note that due to moving, one participant was served by more than one grantee (Augusta-Richmond and Columbia counties), so the number of participants served by each grantee sums greater than the 1,051 total individuals served grant-wide.
 While most grantee courts represent a single county, six represent more than one county: Athens-Clarke, Cherokee, Coweta, Lowndes, Union, and Walker.
 Appendix B presents a list of grantee courts and the counties they served.

-Figure 3 Grantee courts served 1,350 youth in grant-funded programming in FY 2019.July 2018-June 2019
+Figure 3 Grantee courts served 1,051 youth in grant-funded programming in FY 2020.July 2019-June 2020